ED Management

 Step 4 — Engage physician champions early

 Real-world deployments that succeed all share this pattern.
 Henry Ford Health rolled out RapidAI for stroke by first enlisting champions among its own stroke neurologists — they tested the tool, troubleshot, advocated internally, and brought the rest of the department along, ultimately reducing median door-to-puncture time by about 40 percent (American Medical Association, 2025).
-For the underlying selection methodology, see How to Evaluate an AI Tool Before Using It in Your Emergency Department.
+For the underlying selection methodology, see Beyond the Hype: A Clinical Leader's Framework for Safe AI Integration in the Emergency Department.

 Step 5 — Communicate transparently and repeatedly